Back to School Resources for Administrators, Teachers, and Mentors

 Introduction to NEE and EdHub for Faculty and Staff

-When new teachers join your school who have not used the NEE system, it can be difficult to provide them with a complete and concise introduction to NEE.
-The Getting Started with NEE module in EdHub provides the background information, history, and rationale of NEE for teachers.
+When new teachers join your school who have not used the NEE system, provide them with a complete and concise introduction to NEE using the Getting Started with NEE module available in EdHub.
+This module provides background information and rationale of NEE for teachers.
 Teachers can complete this module to get a good overview of NEE, though we also recommend administrators discuss the specifics of implementation in their building:

 - Which indicators are being measured?